Ernie Ball: Entrepreneurship

-Ernie Ball: String Theory

-In 2016, Ernie Ball launched Ernie Ball: String Theory, a web series that focuses on how today's top guitarists and bassists came to play the specific alloy(s) and gauge(s) of guitar strings that help them achieve their signature sounds.
-Artists have included Kirk Hammett (Metallica), Justin Chancellor (TOOL), Joe Bonamassa, Courtney Barnett, Paul Gilbert (Mr. Big, Racer X), Kenny Wayne Shepherd, Mike Herrera (MxPx), Steve Stevens (Billy Idol), Butch Walker, Bobb Bruno (Best Coast), Dustin Kensrue (Thrice), Joe Don Rooney (Rascal Flatts), Ilan Rubin (Nine Inch Nails, Angels and Airwaves, The New Regime), The White Buffalo, and more.

-Personal life
+Personal life and death

 Ball had diverse interests including collecting cars, surfing and flying airplanes.
 He also authored a series of books and manuals on guitar playing.
-He was married to Nova Gail (Conley), and had four children: Sherwood Ball, the ex-husband of actress Susan Anspach, David Ball, Sterling Ball, and Nova Ball.
-His granddaughter is actress Hannah Marks.
+He was married to Nova Gail (Conley), and had four children: Sherwood Ball, the ex-husband of actress Susan Anspach, David Ball, Sterling Ball, and Nova Ball (former actress).
+His granddaughter is actress Hannah Marks (daughter of Nova Ball).

-Death

 Ball remained active in his company until his death 42 years after its founding.
 He died from an ongoing, undisclosed illness on September 9, 2004, leaving the business to his sons and other family members.
 He was buried near his home at San Luis Cemetery in San Luis Obispo, California.